 Troop 406 welcomes you as parents of Troop Boy Scout Troop 406.
-Boy Scouting is different than Cub Scouting and some valuable information is provided here to ease your transition We operate a year round program.
-During the school year the Troop meets every Thursday evening from 7:00 to 8:30 PM at grace Lutheran Church at 6th and Main Streets in Royersford.
-In Summer the troop meets less regularly, but most of our scouts participate in Summer Camp, Training, Community Service, or Eagle Projects.
+Boy scouting is different than Cub Scouting and some valuable information is provided here to ease your transition.
+We operate a year round program.
+During the school year the Troop meets every Thursday evening from 7:00 PM to 8:30 PM at Grace Lutheran Church at 6th and Main Streets in Royersford.
+In summer the troop meets less regularly, but most of our scouts participate in Summer Camp, Training, Community Service, or Eagle Projects.

 Troop 406 uses the patrol method.
 Although it may look chaotic at times, the method works and has been proven to provide the most benefit to the Scouts themselves.
 In the patrol method the troop is divided into a number of smaller groups called patrols.
 Each patrol has a Patrol Leader (PL) and an Assistant Patrol Leader (APL) who are responsible for the patrols overall function.
 Overseeing all of the patrols are the Senior Patrol Leader (SPL) and the Assistant Senior Patrol Leader (ASPL).
-The SPL, ASPL, the individual patrol leaders, and the other leadership positions make up the Youth Leaders Council (YLC).
-The YLC meets monthly and plans and organizes the troop's activities and functions.
+The SPL, ASPL, the individual patrol leaders, and the other leadership positions make up the Patrol Leader Council (PLC).
+The PLC meets monthly and plans and organizes the troop's activities and functions.
 This leadership method has proven to be very effective in developing young boys into strong leaders.

 It is the patrol leadership that is responsible for communicating to their patrol members.
 Phone chains and email links are in place so that program changes are easily communicated.
 Each Scout is expected to bring a notepad with a pen/pencil to each meeting so that they can keep good notes on when and where activities are to take place, as well as what kind of gear may be required.
 In addition, the Troop calendar is posted and available through the web page.